zipengxuc/PPE/README.md

 _30 Mar 2022_: We have had some changes in releasing the code.
 Pytorch implementation is now at: [zipengxuc/PPE-Pytorch](https://github.com/zipengxuc/PPE-Pytorch).

-_14 Apr 2022_: Update our PaddlePaddle implementation in this repository.
+_14 Apr 2022_: Update our PaddlePaddle inference code in this repository.

 ## To reproduce our results:
 ### Setup: